crayfishx/puppet-db2/README.md

 * `instance_user_home`: Home directory of the instance user
 * `type`: Type of product this instance is for (default: ese)
 * `auth`: Type of auth for this instance (default: server)
+* `users_forcelocal`: Force the creation of instance and fence users to be local

 ## `db2`